9 free things to do in Milan for budget travelers

 What are the best free museums in Milan?

-There are a lot of amazing free museums in Milan, showcasing everything from Milanese fashion to African art.
+There are a lot of amazing museums in Milan that showcase everything from Milanese fashion to African art, and a lot of them are free.
 Not only do the museums have incredible exhibitions, but many of them, like the Palazzo Morando and Museo del Risorgimento, are located inside historic palaces, adding to the experience.

 What is the cheapest way to travel around Milan?